 Here too, Macron does not score well.
 Despite the absence of burning issues or crises, his presidentship has already experienced a number of conflicts, and in general the protests are in line with the image of Macron as being ‘deaf’ and arrogant.

 Strength of the core group among the activists

 This is certainly an interesting insight from Winter and Steger.
 According to them, it makes no sense to try and track and score all the stakeholders involved in an in issue.
-Rather, Winter and Steger recommend to focus on the 'most important activist group' of stakeholders.
+Rather, Winter and Steger recommend to focus on the ‘most important activist group’ of stakeholders.
+This is the stakeholder who can most easily put an issue on the agenda of mainstream media.
 Think of it as the 80/20 rule: the most important group will drive about 80 percent of the momentum around an issue.

 Powerful stakeholder groups in Belgium are NGOs, trade unions, ombudsmen and organizations such as Test-Aankoop, Bond Beter Leefmilieu or trade unions.
 Phenomena such as Ringland (where less organized – diffuse – stakeholders were able to set up a very powerful and sustainable movement) are exceptional.
 In that respect, our ‘Yellow Jackets’ have a low score.